staD020/png2prg/readme.md

 It is now possible to use a custom frame-delay per frame.

-The csv should contain rows of frame delay value and image, where the delay can be any value from 1 till 255.
+The csv should contain rows of frame delay value and image, where the delay can be any value from 0 till 255.
 The highest delay is a little over 5 seconds on PAL systems.
+If you want longer delays, just copy a row.

     10,frame0.png
     50,frame1.png